COLORADO HOA FORUM HOA HOMEOWNER ADVOCATES

 The HOA Property Management Company (PMC) can demand payment from you without providing you with an invoice of what was done, when and line item cost.
 Althought the PMC works for the HOA and is compensated by the HOA for its work they can separately Bill the homeowner for services (even though already compensated for such services by the HOA through homeowner assessments/dues).
 This costly and abusive practice exists with the HOA Home Sale Transfer Fee when a homeowner sells their house.
 If you don't pay it the home sale can be stopped.
 The fee represents charges to provide the home buyer with HOA documentation and a final billing statement (already paid for with HOA dues and can be obtained any other day of the year free except at home closing.
 This is duplicate billing at its finest.
 Learn about this fee that costs homeowners in Colorado upwards of $15 million a year.
 Learn all about this fee.

 Your Board can change your HOA Declaration and other governing documents without approval of the homeowners.
 The Board can petition the courts to approve a change in your governing documents even though the HOA Declaration indicates a vote of 66% of homeowners is required.
 A vote on the Board's proposal must be conducted first, if 66% is not achieved but 33% (50% of what the Declaration indicates) voted for the change the Board can present their change to the courts for passage.
 The one thing homeowners don't know is that if 33% of the homeowners object to the court about the requested judicial change it can't be implemented.
 The judicial process can't be used to disband the HOA and a few other issues.
-Here are a few articles on this topic: article one article two article three and article four
+Here are a few articles on this topic: article one article two article three and article four.
+Your HOA's governing documents define the authority of your Board in changing HOA documents.

 The only affordable and accessible dispute resolution process for homeowners is our costly, litigious and time consuming court system.
 This matches the homeowner's limited resources against the HOA's unlimited financial and legal resources: guess who normally wins.
 Several state sanctioned studies have recommended a dispute resolution process be set up in the State's HOA Office but have consistently been rejected by the Legislature.
 Learn more about this issue.